 Bureau also has an outreach program for the purpose of improving the financial literacy

 Commissioner of Financial Institutions

-The State Corporation Commission has approved a one-time 50-percent reduction to the mortgage licensee assessment for 2016 (see BFI-2016-00015
+The State Corporation Commission has approved a one-time 50-percent reduction to the bank and savings institution assessments for 2017 (see BFI-2016-00023